Tetsuo893/homework/HW_15/HW_15_JeffPeterson_SubmissionFile.md

    - Explain why you chose the answer that you did.

 Answer: False because you can control the input validation more on the server side than trying to validate on many different clients' machines locally.
+Users can disable JavaScript locally and still submit malformed data.

 ____